PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

-Nice, now when we navigate to our `Team Member Detail` page we should see the name our our team member.
+When we navigate to our `Team Member Detail` page, we should see our team member's name.

 ![Team Member Detail Page](/images/031-team-member-detail-page-2.gif)

-Before styling our page, let's start by fetching our team member data.
+Before styling our page, let's start by fetching data from our team members.

-Let's start by creating a new function that will fetch our team member data.
-We will name it `getTeamMember` and adding it to our `[slug]/page.tsx` file.
+Let's start by creating a new function to fetch our team member data.
+We will name it `getTeamMember` and add it to our `[slug]/page.tsx` file.

 Here is what the code should look like: